theimowski/SuaveMusicStore/en/views.md

 We'll follow this convention throughout the tutorial to have a clear understanding of the project structure.

-> Note: It's very important that the `View.fs` file comes before `App.fs`.
+> Note: It's very important that the `View.fs` file comes before `App.fs` in `fsproj`.
 F# compiler requires the referenced items to be defined before their usage.
 At first glance, that might seem like a big drawback, however after a while you start realizing that you can have much better control of your dependencies.
 Read the [following](http://fsharpforfunandprofit.com/posts/cyclic-dependencies/) for further benefits of lack of cyclic dependencies in F# project.